Pre-Harvest Drop Control and Harvest Management for Apples

 Peach:

-Oriental Fruit Moth: We have recorded high OFM trap captures this season throughout the state.
-A biofix point for OFM was set on 4/2 for southern counties and 4/17 in northern counties.
-All Treatments for the first generation have past.
+Oriental Fruit Moth: A biofix point for OFM was set on 4/2 for southern counties and 4/17 in northern counties.
+See below for timings for third generation.

 Insecticide Type